 Alright, so you know where I’m going with this!
 Okay, so I’m getting derailed, and off the coveted journalism train tracks a bit, but I’m capturing an angle that will piece together the puzzle succinctly, even if it’s only a synthetic simulation of a psychologically penetrating mosaic (a euphemism for phony baloney).
 Zack is a reincarnation, of sorts, of Michael Myers from the 1978 John Carpenter horror masterpiece Halloween, starring a very young Jamie Lee Curtis.

-I’m staring at the one available pic, published in the news, and Zack does look to be a trifle demonic or possessed by some evil spirit, unless my vivid imagination is photoshopping his visage with my own cranky cerebral software (which is the older but wiser edition of Adobe Photoshop)!
+I’m staring at the one available pic, published in the news, and Zachary Davis does look to be a trifle demonic or possessed by some evil spirit, unless my vivid imagination is photoshopping his visage with my own cranky cerebral software (which is the older but wiser edition of Adobe Photoshop)!
 Yet, why didn’t all these teachers, neighbors, family, etc. see that Zack was becoming unhinged where he would enact a crazy plan to commit ungodly matricide?